 PNM will host a virtual site visit via web-conference to provide information regarding the potential EPC project sites as coordinated with the EPC Proposal Facilitator.
-Prior registration via the "101-GENALL-2021-EPC" RFP event via the Q&A Board for the virtual site visit will be required to allow the EPC Proposal Facilitator to allow access to the web-conference.
-Webinar instructions will be available to all registered participants prior to the web-conference via the RFP event.
+Prior registration in the form of a written request to participate, submitted as a private communication to Sourcing via the "Ask a Question" option in the Q&A Board of the "101-GENALL-2022-EPC" RFP event, will be required to allow access to the web-conference.

+Webinar registration instructions will be provided to all registered participants prior to the web-conference via the RFP event.

-Date: Thursday April 1, 2021
+Date: Tuesday June 1, 2021

-Time: 1:00 PM - 3:00 PM, Mountain Time
+Time: 3:00 PM - 4:30 PM, Mountain Time